haxtheweb/edtechjoker/draft-outline.md

   - the front end team envision what it might look like
   - the back end team envision what calls their might be to power data of the frontend prototype
   - the API team to refine and envision what the call structure for the API looks like
 ## Homework / Lab
 - What is OpenAPI.
 Who uses it? who developed it?
 What affordance does it provide?
 Why is it important?
 What is API first architecture?
 How do we version APIs?

-## Week 9 - Cruising on a boat or however you let loose
-- 2019 edition, not 2020 edition 😬
-- In 2020 when I wrote this on a slide I made a joke about "if you don't all get sick over break and they let us come back here, we'll be working on...."
-  - Someone must have not realized it was a joke.

 ## Week 10 - 15 - Final project
 ## Week 10 - Vercel / who needs express just know it's there via magic 🪄